 Who We Are

 Ramon Stoppelenburg studied journalism in The Netherlands.
 As a former world traveler he left his mark on the internet with one of the first ever social networks, Letmestayforaday.com¸ which allowed him to travel the world for free for two years without spending any money.
 The British Sunday Times named him Internet Personality of the Year in 2002.
 His adventures, hanging around with Steve Irwin, partying with Geri Halliwell and getting stuck in the cold Canadian north, all ended up in the Dutch book with the same name.
-After living in Cambodia for ten years, while writing various short stories and travel writing for various websites and running a little community movie theater in Phnom Penh, Ramon is ready to settle in the republic of Georgia as soon as possible.
+After living in Cambodia for over ten years, while writing various short stories and travel writing for various websites and running a little community movie theater in Phnom Penh, Ramon is ready to move out to somewhere else whenever the pandemic allows.
 You can find him on www.hereigoagain-onmyown.com, @TravelingRamon and on Instagram.

 Jim Clarke is a senior lecturer in English Literature and Journalism at Coventry University.
 He is the author of two books of literary criticism, as well as dozens of peer-reviewed articles on subjects as varied as science fiction, dialectal translation, the modernist novel, and US politics.
 Prior to entering academia, he worked as a national newspaper reporter and editor in Ireland for two decades.
 He has published one novel, the thriller Of Human Interest, and his short fiction has been published by Heinemann and Minerva.
 He is a former editor of Ireland’s oldest literary journal, Icarus, and has published poetry widely.